 You cannot revoke the third-party designee authorization or change the PIN.
-However, the authorization will automatically end on the due date (without regard to extensions) for filing your 2006 tax return.
+However, the authorization will automatically end on the due date (without regard to extensions) for filing your next year's tax return.

 Signature

 The return must be certified by the president, vice president, treasurer, assistant treasurer, chief accounting officer, or other officer authorized by the taxpayer.